 Barber was pushing for cost reductions (he identified a need to take out £15 per car) and querying why ADO16 will ‘run on’ and overlap with ADO67 (which it did during 1973/4).
 Turnbull says this might be the two-door ADO16 only (it was two- and four-door in the event).

-- In June 1970 – engineering were directed to reduce costs by re-designing subframes.
+- In June 1970 Engineering was directed to reduce costs by re-designing subframes.

 - In July 1970 a cheaper subframe solution was discussed which saved 30 pounds of weight on front and 36 at rear… (elimination of subframes was later (after launch) criticized as preventing Allegro from enjoying the full ride benefits of Hydragas).

-In 1968, consideration was being given to the assembly of Mazda cars by BMC Australia – because that operation (with its Zetland factory) required 50,000 cars a year to breakeven and the market was only supporting production of 48,000.
-The board were nervous about the public relations implications of this move stating ‘the Mazda idea should be done with minimum publicity but would be profitable’.
+In 1968, consideration was being given to the assembly of Mazda cars by BMC Australia – because that operation (with its Zetland factory) required 50,000 cars a year to break even and the market was only supporting production of 48,000.
+The Board was nervous about the public relations implications of this move stating ‘the Mazda idea should be done with minimum publicity but would be profitable’.

 Stokes pointed out that ‘the Leyland group already manufacture the Toyota car in Australia’ (a reference to the assembly of Toyotas by long-standing Triumph assembler AMI in Melbourne).
 In the event, BMC/BL did not build Mazdas in Australia.